Attending an Indian Wedding? Here’s What to Expect

 Attending an Indian wedding often means multi-day celebrations full of colorful decor, dancing and delicious food.

 Mehendi parties: You’re probably familiar with Mehendi, which is also called henna.
 Before she’s married, Indian brides gather with their closest friends and family to dance, celebrate and decorate their hands and feet with intricate henna designs.
-Typically, this event will happen the morning of the day before the wedding ceremony.
-Historically a tradition of North India, it’s exploded in popularity and lots of Indian American couples with roots all over the subcontinent and from various religions engage in the happy ritual.
+Typically, this event will happen on the morning of the second day of wedding events.
+Historically a tradition of North India, it has exploded in popularity and lots of Indian American couples with roots all over the subcontinent and from various religions engage in the happy ritual.